Last week, CJ hosted over 100 advertisers and publishers at the upscale rooftop bar, cloudM New York Bowery.

-We kicked the event off with an hour of mixing and mingling exclusively for our Content and Mass Media Publishers to connect with their peers face-to-face and discuss how they're navigating the affiliate space.
-Soon after, other Publisher models as well as Advertisers joined in on the networking fun to make this our most well attended regional event to date.
+We kicked the event off with an hour of mixing and mingling exclusively for content and mass media publishers to connect with their peers face-to-face and discuss how they're navigating the affiliate space.
+Soon after, other publisher models as well as advertisers joined in on the networking fun to make this our most well-attended regional event to date.

 The highlight of the event?
 Our fireside chat with thought leaders Condé Nast, Avon, and Discovery Inc. The topic?
 How to leverage data to create deeper relationships with partners and increase investment in the affiliate channel.

 The panel, moderated by CJ’s Business Development Director, Gabrielle Hess, included these thought-provoking speakers: Emily Noszkay, Director of Commerce at Condé Nast; Lynn Luong, Avon’s Director of Digital Marketing; and Chris Mainenti, Director of Commerce Strategy at Discovery Digital Studios.
 Our panelists shared their thoughts on the broad discussion of performance marketing and where the industry is headed.